nrfconnect/sdk-nrf/doc/nrf/getting_started/testing.rst

 #.
 Start code execution on the network core in the other debug session.

 If you want to reset the network core while debugging, make sure to first reset the application core and execute the code.

+For more information about debugging in the |nRFVSC|, for example testing and debugging with custom options, see the `Debugging overview`_ and other guides in the debugging section of the extension documentation.

 .. _gs_debugging_spe_nspe: